aidanboyne/aidanboyne.github.io/_pages/apartments.md

 ![Sunset apt hill](https://imgur.com/fFB4GrA.jpg)

 The top of a steep hill.
-Apartment on the right is called Midvale Manor.
+Apartment immediatley on the left is called Midvale Manor.
 <br>